 The Shades of Black Show has established itself as one of the most anticipated cultural showcases in the Pacific Northwest.
-Created in 2003 at the University of Idaho by Kwapi Vengesayi and making its debut in January of 2004, the Shades of Black Show has become a cultural phenomenon bringing together campuses and communities from across the region.
+Created in 2003 at the University of Idaho by Kwapi Vengesayi, the Shades of Black Show has become a cultural phenomenon bringing together campuses and communities from across the region.
 The Shades of Black Show explores culture and identity through mediums of expression such as dance, spoken word/poetry, skits, stepping, song and other forms of performance.
 This show has found a way to merge entertainment with education, tradition with contemporary values; an insightful and energetic blend of elements that has not only enriched the experience of those performing, but also the experience of those in the attendance.

 "I have been lucky enough to be a Shades of Black supporter since its inception at the University of Idaho all those years ago.
 Since then I have moved on from my position at the University of Idaho and have taken a position at Boise State University.
 In the intervening years I have been able to watch the Shades of Black show grow in scope and influence.
 This show is that magical nexus between artistic expression, political consciousness and creation of community."